jayanthitv/bio/README.md

 ## Installation

 Clone the repository to your local machine.
-(Highly recommend Anchor_Clustering_PreVJ_Code)
+(Recommend using Anchor_Clustering_PreVJ_Code, which first conduct grouping of V and J gene subgroups, followed by clustering of sequences.)

 ```{bash}
 git clone https://github.com/skylerchang/Anchor_Clustering_Nt/Anchor_Clustering_PreVJ_Code